 Why it's different: In addition to viruses, Nano Antivirus goes the extra mile — unlike most free antivirus software, Nano also protects against winlockers and ransomware.
 Nano also aims to provide reliability, speed and convenience.
 First, it runs on its own antivirus engine to provide real-time defense for local systems, downloads and Web traffic.
 As such, it also offers high-speed scanning, fixes and software updates, thus minimizing downtime and loss of productivity.
 Nano also gives users the convenience of choosing the type of antivirus protection that best fits their organization — for instance, the ability to choose between recommended settings for hands-free protection or advanced settings for companies with their own IT departments.

-Get started: Download Nano Antivirus here (or use the file scanner here).
+Get started: Download Nano Antivirus here.
 Although there's no need to register or provide any personal information to download the software, systems will require administrator privileges to install the software.

 3. Microsoft Security Essentials